 My Herbal Garden

-by | Nov 11, 2024 | Gardening
+by | Nov 11, 2024 | Gardening, Winter Issue

 I often find myself walking to my garden to pluck fresh basil for my afternoon pasta or a few crunchy celery stalks for evening soup.
 Now that’s the luxury of growing a ‘garden of herbs’.
 A garden where flavours dance, where basil and thyme, rosemary and mint spread their unique aromatic charm and a spread a vibrant green canvas.